The Top 7 Myths About Adderall

 - MYTH: Adderall is only dangerous to my physical health.

 Even those who understand the serious risks of misusing Adderall on physical health may fail to realize that it can also harm mental health.
 As a stimulant, it revs up your brain activity and may increase feelings of nervousness and jitteriness.
 If you struggle with anxiety, Adderall can make it worse.

 Self-medicating is also harmful for mental health because it prevents you from treating the underlying causes of substance abuse.
 Depression, stress, anxiety about school or work, and other mental health issues can be managed in healthier ways, but you are unlikely to get help if you mask them with drug use.

 If you or someone you know is misusing Adderall, take steps now to reach out or to get help.
 The potential dangers are too great to risk misusing this drug.
-Addiction is one of the biggest dangers of misusing Adderall, but treatment can help.
+Addiction is one of the biggest dangers of misusing the drug, but an Adderall rehab program can help.
 Professional support in a residential treatment facility can help you kick this habit and learn healthier ways to cope with the feelings and situations that led to drug use.

 Alta Mira offers comprehensive treatment for people struggling with drug and alcohol addiction as well as co-occurring mental health disorders.

 Contact us today to start the journey toward lasting recovery.